backstage/backstage/docs/features/software-catalog/system-model.md

 with components and systems will better allow us to visualize resource footprint, and create tooling around them.

+##Organizational Entities

+### User

+A user describes a person, such as an employee, a contractor, or similar.

+### Group

+A group describes an organizational entity, such as for example a team, a business unit, or a loose collection of people in an interest group.

 ## Ecosystem Modeling

 A large catalogue of components, APIs and resources can be highly granular and